 The CPAA started in 2009 with ideas circulated by members and moderators of the Vanpoly group.
 Those Vanpoly members circulated a “call for interveners” in response to the province of British Columbia’s test (formally in law called a reference) of Section 293 of the Canada’s Criminal Code.

 Those Vanpoly members were quickly joined by members and facilitators of the VanIsle-Poly group, and then by others.
-We now have active members, volunteers, and potential witnesses from across Canada.
+We now have active members and volunteers from across Canada.